Mycenaean pottery: Palatial Period

 LH IIIA2 (c.
-1390/1370 – 1320/1300 BC)
+1390/1370 – 1320/1300 BCE)

 It is in this period that the kylix truly becomes the dominant shape of pottery found in settlement deposits.
 The stirrup jar, piriform jar, and alabastron are the shapes most frequently found in tombs from this era.

 Also during LH IIIA2 two new motifs appear: the whorl shell and LH III flower.
 These are both stylized rather than naturalistic, further separating Mycenaean pottery from Minoan influence.

 Excavations at Tell el-Amarna in Egypt have found large deposits of Aegean pottery.
 These findings provide excellent insight to the shape range (especially closed forms) of Mycenaean pottery.
 By this time, monochrome painted wares were almost exclusively large kylikes and stemmed bowls while fine unpainted wares are found in a vast range of shapes.

 LH IIIB (c.
-1320/1300 – 1190 BC)
+1320/1300 – 1190 BCE)

 The presence of the deep bowl as well as the conical kylix in this age is what allows one to differentiate from LH IIIA.
 During LH IIIB paneled patterns also appear.
 Not long into this phase the deep bowl becomes the most popular decorated shape, although for unpainted wares the kylix is still the most produced.

 One can further distinguish the pottery from this period into two sub-phases: